BolaBen/BolaBen.github.io/_posts/2018-11-01-solve-your-customer-needs-using-the-brain-box-behind-Chatbots.md

 A good chatbot should be able to handle most of the user interactions successfully, and when not, you can improve it.

 Finally, chatbots are universally useful, regardless of whether you are a one-person operation or a fortune 500 company.

+pls feel free to interact with Florence!
+A flower shop chatbot I developed for a demo. https://lnkd.in/dNqxVMf hesitate not to reach me for a full Chatbot Development of any business size.